Veterans International Bridge at Los Tomates: Description

-As of September 2, 2010, the toll for bicycles and pedestrians is US$1.00 ($12 MXN).
-The toll for cars, pick-up trucks, and motorcycles is US$4.00 ($48 MXN).
-The toll for trucks begins at US$11.00 ($124 MXN) for those with two-axles.
+As of October 1, 2022 the toll for bicycles and pedestrians is US$1.00 ($26.00 MXN).
+The toll for cars, pick-up trucks, and motorcycles is US$4.00 ($104.00 MXN).
+The toll for trucks begins at US$11.00 ($286.00 MXN) for those with two-axles.
 In the fiscal year ending in September 2010, the bridge saw 1,607,271 crossings, approximately double that of the Los Indios Bridge but half of the number at the Gateway International Bridge.
 This corresponded to a toll revenue in excess of US$6.6 million.

 Border crossing

 The Brownsville Veterans Port of Entry opened in 1999 with the completion of the Veterans International Bridge at Los Tomates.
 It is the easternmost US-Mexico border crossing, and is by far the newest of the three crossings between Brownsville and Matamoros.
+In 2019, average daily traffic was about 4,000 vehicles including about 800 trucks.

 History

 A key component of an initiative to construct the new Veterans International Bridge at Los Tomates was the careful coordination among U.S. and Mexican local, state, and federal agencies.
 The Los Tomates Expressway (Interstate 69E/U.S. Highway 77/83) Extension project linking Brownsville, Texas, with Matamoros, Mexico, included new, elevated main lanes; construction of frontage roads; and improvements to the International Boulevard intersection.
 Other significant aspects of the project were the relocation and construction of a new 47 acre (19-hectare) park and the dedication of a new 175 acre (71-hectare) wildlife preserve.
 With the completion of the bridge and 10 other projects, international trucking can now bypass the heavily congested downtown corridors of Brownsville and Matamoros.